Visceral Hypersensitivity Explained: Why 'Normal' Food Hurts You

 Several tools have evidence behind them.
 They target different parts of the loop and work well together.

 Low-FODMAP diet.
 This one reduces the input rather than the amplification.
 Less fermentable substrate means less gas and stretch for a hypersensitive gut to react to.
 It's the most studied dietary intervention for IBS, and most people see meaningful symptom improvement within 2 to 6 weeks.
-It's not a cure for the hypersensitivity itself.
+It isn't a cure for the hypersensitivity itself.
 It's a way to keep the trigger below threshold.

 Gut-directed hypnotherapy.
-This is the one most people are surprised by.
-It isn't stage hypnosis or general relaxation.
+Not stage hypnosis or general relaxation.
 It's a structured, protocol-based intervention that retrains how the brain processes gut signals.
-A 2025 systematic review and meta-analysis found gut-directed hypnotherapy superior to comparator in all 12 studies reviewed, with statistically significant improvement in global IBS symptoms (Adler et al., 2025).
+A 2025 systematic review and meta-analysis found gut-directed hypnotherapy superior to comparator across all 12 studies reviewed, with statistically significant improvement in global IBS symptoms.
 Monash-affiliated research has shown long-term results comparable to low-FODMAP.
 Apps like Nerva have made it more accessible.

 Low-dose tricyclic antidepressants.
 Not for depression.
 IBS doses are much lower than antidepressant doses, and they work by directly modulating how pain signals travel from the gut to the brain.
-The 2023 ATLANTIS trial in The Lancet (the largest TCA trial ever run for IBS) found that titrated low-dose amitriptyline was superior to placebo as a second-line IBS treatment in primary care, with more patients reporting global symptom relief (Ford et al., 2023).
+The 2023 ATLANTIS trial in The Lancet, the largest TCA trial ever run for IBS, found titrated low-dose amitriptyline superior to placebo as a second-line IBS treatment in primary care, with more patients reporting global symptom relief.
 This is a conversation to have with a doctor, not something to self-prescribe.

 Cognitive behavioral therapy.
 IBS-focused CBT isn't general talk therapy.
 It targets the anxiety and hypervigilance loop around gut sensations, which over time reduces how threatening the brain finds routine gut activity.
 The American College of Gastroenterology includes GI-directed psychotherapies in its stepwise approach to IBS care.